CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-14.md

 Favor of the Valar requires you to draw 8 cards, not to your hand size.

 #### Fell Beast
-This card can be played and resolved before any Nazg l is played with it.
+This card can be played and resolved before any Nazgul is played with it.
 A Nazgul must be played as the first declared action in the chain of effects following the resolution of Fell Beast, or else this card is returned to its player's hand.
 This card can be played on an existing Nazgul attack, but the extra playability this card provides would not apply.